svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_evaluation_function/index.md

 `perform_gc` flag is set (as hinted above), when heap is full and we cannot proceed unless gc is executed.

+## Global Data and Some Smaller Functions

 Now to the code!
 Evaluation makes use of almost everything else.
-So most of the lispBM header are included.
+So most of the lispBM header files are included.

 ```
 #include "symrepr.h"